Nixsuki/GPU-Turbo-Boost/README.md

 # GPU Turbo Boost
 ## Description
-This module aims to increase Android powered devices by up to 75% but at the same time reduces power consumption by up to 25% seamlessly.
+This module aims to increase Qualcomm Snapdragon powered devices by up to 75% but at the same time reduces power consumption by up to 25% seamlessly.

-## Supported vendors
+## Supported Processor
-- Snapdragon
+- Snapdragon only!
-- MediaTek
-- Exynos
-- HiSilicon Kirin

 ## Supported Architectures
 - Arm & Arm64
-- x86 & x86_64

 ## What it does
 Modifying values found in stock kernel, custom kernel and build.prop, enhances gpu and accelerates your device performance to the highest level!.

 ## Requirements
-- Magisk v22.0 or higher
+- Magisk v23.0 or higher

 ## Changelog
 - v1.0 - Initial Releaase